opendesigners/.github/profile/README.md

 ---

-## What We Do
+## Contributing

-- 💬 Community discussions
+We believe in working in the open.
+You can contribute by:

-- 🛠️ Shared design libraries and templates
+- Sharing your design resources
-- 🤝 Mentorship and skill-sharing
-- 📚 Resources and learning materials
-- 🌐 Collaborative open-source design projects
+- Improving our open-source repositories
+- Participating in discussions and events
+- Mentoring others in the community

+Check out our GitHub repositories and issues to get started!

 ---